Aurora Australis Southern Lights

 Best Spots to See the Lights

-Since the further south you are, the better, popular viewing spots are South Arm Peninsula (40 km southeast of Hobart) and Cockle Creek on the southern tip of Tasmania (120 km southwest of Hobart).
+The further south you are the better, popular viewing spots are South Arm Peninsula (40 km southeast of Hobart) and Cockle Creek on the southern tip of Tasmania (120 km southwest of Hobart).

-In South Arm Peninsula photographers rave about the reflections shots they capture, and the wide bay allows for an expansive view.
-Other popular sites for viewing are Dodges Ferry, Rosny Hill, Howden, Seven Mile, and Tinderbox.
-If you’re going to try and view closer to Hobart, try places with a broad horizon such as Mount Nelson or Mount Wellington.
-Both are easily accessible from the city and sometimes attract a small crowd (bring a jacket, it can get cold at night!).
+In South Arm Peninsula photographers rave about the reflection shots they capture - the wide bay allows for an expansive view.
+Other popular sites for viewing are Dodges Ferry, Rosny Hill, Howden, Seven Mile and Tinderbox.
+If you’re going to try and view the lights closer to Hobart, try places with a broad horizon such as Mount Nelson or Mount Wellington.
+Both are easily accessible from the city and sometimes attract a small crowd.
+Bring a jacket as it will get cold!

 When are They Best Seen

-If you’re in Tassie and in the mood chase them, current updates are available on a popular Facebook page (The Aurora Australis) or you can log into any one of the apps that exist for such a purpose (Star Walk, Solar Monitor, and Aurora Australis Forecast to name a few).
+If you’re in Tassie, and in the mood chase them, current updates are available on a popular Facebook page (Aurora Australis Tasmania) or you can log into any one of the apps that exist for such a purpose (Star Walk and Aurora Forecast to name a few).

 How to Capture Them & Follow the Lights